shrideio/shoebox/README.md

 The short answer is because of [“Those goddamn AWS charges!”](https://www.youtube.com/watch?v=982wFqC03v8).

-On a serious note, we believe that even small teams can benefit from using a fully equipped development environment without paying a premium for purchasing infrastructural services from cloud service providers.
+On a serious note, we believe that even small teams can benefit from using a fully equipped development environment without paying a premium for infrastructural services from cloud service providers.

-> INFO: The latter is less relatable to open source projects as usually most of the tools mentioned in this setup are provided free of charge by major vendors for such projects.
+> INFO: The latter is less actual for open source projects.
+Usually, most of the tools mentioned in this setup are provided free of charge by major vendors.

-And lastly, this setup has come up naturally when ([mich4xD](https://github.com/mich4xD)) and I ([bahram-aliyev](https://github.com/bahram-aliyev])) decided to document how to set up a development environment when working on a personal project, therefore this is a documentation for ourselves in the first place.
+And lastly, this setup is a result of our ([mich4xD](https://github.com/mich4xD) and [bahram-aliyev](https://github.com/bahram-aliyev])) "valor" attempt to document and automate the deployment of essential services for a development environment when working on a personal project.

 ### How does it work?